NavdeepBrar03/LinuxAssignment3/Assignment3.md

      - `-s /bin/bash`: Sets `/bin/bash` as the user's login shell.
      - `[username]`: Placeholder for the desired username.

-     - **Purpose**: To create a new user with a home directory and bash as their default shell.
+       ### Purpose: To create a new user with a home directory and bash as their default shell.

    - Add this user to the `sudo` group for administrative privileges:
      ```bash